-While scientists can’t explain exactly how reflexology works, and though research is limited, small studies indicate its usefulness in treating conditions such as PMS, headaches, asthma, back pain, constipation and irritable bowel syndrome.
+Small studies indicate reflexology's usefulness in treating conditions such as PMS, headaches, asthma, back pain, constipation and irritable bowel syndrome.
 Other research has shown that reflexology may be beneficial for managing pain and other symptoms associated with multiple sclerosis and cancer, and even non-pain-related concerns, such as anxiety.

 What to Expect During Reflexology

 Before you receive a reflexology treatment, your therapist will most likely have you complete a form or answer some questions about your medical history.
 He or she will use the information to create a customized session that targets your individual needs.

 The reflexology session, which can range from 30 to 60 minutes in length, will begin with you lying on a table or sitting in a chair with your bare feet exposed.
 Most therapists start by massaging the feet and/or the hands, and they often utilize many techniques and implements when stimulating the reflex points, including finger and thumb pressure, oils or aromatherapy products, and instruments like dowels, balls and brushes.
 You should never feel pain during your treatment, but you may feel pressure on your feet and tingling in other areas of the body.
 Many therapists end the session by showing you how to perform simple reflexology techniques for self-treatment at home.
 Your therapist may also recommend returning for weekly sessions for one to two months, depending on your health concerns.

 While most people feel pleasantly relaxed and calm after a reflexology session, some experience uncomfortable symptoms such as nausea, fatigue and mood swings.